Evolving generalist controllers to handle a wide range of morphological variations: Experimental setup

 \subsection{Training schedules}

-We performed an additional experiments on CartPole and BipedalWalker to test various training schedules that introduce the morphological variations during the evolutionary process in a different order.
-We considered three training schedules: incremental, random and random walk but involved two parameter settings for random walk that led to total of 4 experiments. \\

-In the incremental training schedule, the morphological variations are introduced in order on 2 dimensional parameter space starting from the initial $x$ and $y$ morphological parameters, and incrementing the parameters along the $x$ axis first, followed by the increments on the parameters along the $y$ axis.
-The random training schedule introduces a random morphology by sampling a morphological variation from $x$ and $y$ morphological parameters with equal probabilities.
-The random walk starts from a random $x$ and $y$ then selects the next variation to introduce from the neighborhood with equal probability.
-We implement two variations in random walk based on the step size of the selection of the next variation: 1 and 5.
+We conducted additional experiments on CartPole and Bipedal Walker to explore training schedules introducing morphological variations.
+Three schedules were tested: incremental, random, and random walk, with two parameter settings for random walk, totaling 4 experiments.
+In the incremental schedule, variations are introduced sequentially in a 2D parameter space, starting from initial $x$ and $y$ morphological parameters, incrementing along the $x$ axis first, then the $y$ axis.
+The random schedule samples $x$ and $y$ parameters with equal probabilities.
+The random walk starts from random $x$ and $y$ values, selecting the next variation from the neighborhood with equal probability, with step sizes of 1 and 5.